 - work experience (if applicable)

 - a short academic essay (max.
-500 words) on one of the two questions related to the workshop topics.
+3500 characters) on one of the eight questions related to the workshop topics.

 Details regarding the essay are explained below.
 Please note that without the essay the application cannot be considered!